mehdi-fathi/eloquent-filter/README.md

 ```

 e.g: the `perpage` param will never be in the conditions eloquent filter.
-it's related to the paginate method. `page` param ignore by default in Eloquent Filter of Laravel.
+It has to do with to the paginate method. `page` param ignore by default in Eloquent Filter of Laravel.

-- You can filter some request params as acceptable filter.
+- You are able to filter some request params as acceptable filter`.

+Calling `AcceptRequest` (static scoop) or `acceptRequestFilter` will accept requests in which you want to use in conditions Eloquent Filter.
+e.g: `username` and `id` key will be in the conditions eloquent filter.

 ```php